Learn - Accounts

 How the balance changes

-Three things move an account’s balance in the app.
+Six things move an account’s balance.

 When the app and your bank disagree